-Irish Weather – One of the most spoken-about topics in the country and when there’s the chance of a sunny day… Let’s look at the ten stages of a Sunny day in Ireland (so I was told by an Irish student here in Limerick) and the second part of this post gives you an idea of what to visit when you’re in Ireland.
+Irish Weather – One of the most spoken-about topics in the country and when there’s the chance of a sunny day… Let’s look at the best time to visit Ireland and the ten stages of a sunny day in Ireland (so I was told by an Irish student here in Limerick) and the second part of this post gives you an idea of what is the best time to visit Ireland.

 But first, the 10 stages of a sunny Irish day.
 Here we go: